Who we are

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-On our website we may provide space for your comments and/or provide a short survey for you to complete.
+On our website, we may on occasion provide space for your comments and/or provide a short survey for you to complete.
 Personal information that you provide to us in those sections of the website is only used to inform our future actions in the areas surveyed or to respond to your query.
 It is not re-used or re-applied for any other purpose.
 If you contact us via our website the contact details that you provide us with will be kept for as long as is necessary to enable us to deal with your query.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.